tldr-pages/tldr/pages/common/rg.md

 > Aims to be a faster alternative to `grep`.
 > More information: <https://github.com/BurntSushi/ripgrep>.

-- Recursively search the current directory for a regex pattern:
+- Recursively search the current directory for a regular expression:

 `rg {{pattern}}`